LucidVR/lucidgloves/README.md

 By default the firmware is configured for an arduino nano using serial.
 To configure the firmware, change the defines in the lucidgloves-firmware.ino file.

-**Configuration instructions are here: [Configuration Instructions](https://github.com/LucidVR/lucidgloves-hardware/wiki/Firmware-V2-Customization).**
+**Configuration instructions are here: [Configuration Instructions](https://github.com/LucidVR/lucidgloves/wiki/Firmware-Setup-and-Customization-Tutorial).**\
+**Firmware Troubleshooting Guide are here: [Firmware Troubleshooting Guide](https://github.com/LucidVR/lucidgloves/wiki/Firmware-Troubleshooting-Guide).**

 ## Tested boards:
 	* Arduino Nano